Heyuri/kokonotsuba/README.md

 This also has the added benefit of moving the backend files from being viewable by the user.
 The same can be done with the dat directory by editing it to be in a non-indexable directory, such as /srv/.
 Example:

 `define("STORAGE_PATH", '/srv/boarddata/');`

+## Other questions
+Check our wiki (https://github.com/Heyuri/kokonotsuba/wiki), or feel free to create an issue to ask your question.